MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

  matches a *reject*  clause, or a file removal if the new name matches a *reject* clause.

- Hard links are also handled as an ordinary post of the file with a *oldname* header set.
+ Hard links are also handled as an ordinary post of the file with a *hlink* header set.

 **integrity**